How to Visit Colombia’s Rosario Islands from Cartagena

 Isla del Encanto: More Amenities

-While it’s probably the most family friendly day pass in the islands, it would still be good for any kind of traveler looking for a relaxed day too though.
-We really enjoyed the drinks here, and there is a spa on site too.
+While it’s probably the most family friendly day pass in the islands, it would still be good for any kind of traveler looking for a relaxed day too.

-The beach area here is really terrific too with a lot of space and super calm waters.
-There are kayaks and paddle boards you can use for no additional charge.
-They also offer optional snorkeling excursions as well as tours to the Oceanarium for additional charges.
+There are kayaks and paddle boards you can use for no additional charge, and they also offer optional snorkeling excursions and tours to the Oceanarium.

 If you want to compare more options, read my article on the best Rosario Islands day trips to compare more options for both day passes at hotels and shared boat tours.